 The latter is the convex expected recourse function of the two-stage model.

 Theorem:

 Assume (A0)-(A2).
-Let the function h be affine and either h or q be random.
-Then the feasible set of (GSIP) is closed and convex.
-Furthermore, (GSIP) can be transformed into a (standard) linear semi-infinite program.
+Let the function h be affine and that either h or q be random.
+Then (GSIP) can be transformed into a (standard) linear semi-infinite program.